-York Castle Museum's galleries are in two, three storey, former prison buildings.
-These 18th century, Grade 1 listed buildings, are joined by a one storey 20th century building, the Concourse.
-If you have students who are wheelchair users, only the ground floors of both buildings are accessible.
-Please remember, that to comply with fire regulations, there is a one-way system through most galleries.
+York Castle Museum's galleries are in two three-storey, former prison buildings.
+These 18th century, Grade 1 listed buildings are joined by a one storey 20th century building, the Concourse.
+If you have students who have limited mobility, only the ground floors of both buildings are accessible.
+Please remember, that in order to comply with fire regulations, there is a one-way system through most galleries.
 The gallery areas are listed in the order that they are seen.